yaninyzwitty/hyperpb-go/DESIGN.md

      into them.

 The compiler is responsible for laying out the in-memory representation of each message.
-A message consists of a fixed header (the fields of `message`), an array of "bitfield words", which are used to store has-bits of optional fields and the values of bool fields, and the storage for all of the field values.
-For example, an optional int32 compiles to one bit plus four bytes of storage.
+A message consists of a fixed header (the fields of `dynamic.Message`), an array of "bitfield words", which are used to store has-bits of optional fields and the values of `bool` fields, and the storage for all of the field values.
+For example, an `optional int32` compiles to one bit plus four bytes of storage.

-The offsets for the storage of a given field, plus a thunk for actually extracting the field value as a `protobuf.Value`, are stored in the field's `getter`.
+The offsets for the storage of a given field, plus a thunk for actually extracting the field value as a `protobuf.Value`, are stored in the field's `Getter`.
 There are dozens of storage strategies for a field; rather than storing the field's type information, we record the address of a thunk that implicitly contains this information.
 This means that getting a field costs an indirect branch, instead of whatever mess Go would choose to codegen for